Advanced configuration

 Column Label

-Enter a descriptive name like Access Request Status
+Enter a descriptive name like Access Request Status.

 Column Name

-(prefixed with u_ to indicate it’s a custom field).
+Automatically generated as u_access_request_status (prefixed with u_ to indicate it’s a custom field).

 Type